sudhishmk/argocd-learning/week1/day5/README.md

 4.  **Commit and Sync**:
     * Commit and push your changes to Git.
-    * In the Argo CD UI, press `Refresh` on your application.
+    * In the Argo CD UI, change source of application to day5 from day4.
+Press `Refresh` on your application.
 It will show as `OutOfSync`.
     * Press `Sync`.
 Observe the resources carefully.
 You will see the `Job` get created and run first.
 The `Deployment` will wait until the `Job` completes successfully before it is synced.

 ---